loulous24/FCSC/FCSC2024/open_sesame.md

     Shell>
 ```

-During the 10 seconds even if I try to write some characters, nothing appens and the UEFI boots every time.
+During the 10 seconds even if I try to write some characters, nothing happens and the UEFI boots every time.
 The goal is probably to send the password to have a bootloader shell.

 ![Let me in](./wu_files/let_me_in.jpg)

 To make it simple, the process of starting a computer is quite complex and requires a lot of steps.
 It is very low-level.

 A quick recall, the bootloader is the first process to be loaded in memory and executed.
 It is often very tiny and in a different hardware piece than the hard drive (such as a non-volatile memory as a ROM, EEPROM or NOR flash).
 Its task is to initialise other pieces of software and to make them run.
-So here we have a 2 stages bootloading process.
+So here we have a 2-stages bootloading process.

-The first stage is the bootlader by itself and the second stage is the UEFI (which do not launch another image).
+The first stage is the bootloader by itself and the second stage is the UEFI (which do not launch another image).

-One cool thing is that U-Boot stores its config parameters directly inside the bootlader so by doing a `strings bootloader.bin`, it is possible to find some interesting informations.
+One cool thing is that U-Boot stores its configuration parameters directly inside the bootloader so by doing a `strings bootloader.bin`, it is possible to find some interesting information.

 ```
     bootargs=-delay 0